 - PTZ Outdoor camera with night vision up to 65ft

 - Optical Zoom

 - Add-on for existing home security setup

-The Sunba Starlight is a wireless outdoor PTZ camera with a slightly larger body than other pan tilt and zoom cameras.
+The Sunba Starlight is a wireless outdoor PTZ camera with a slightly larger body than other PTZ cameras.

-Because of the larger frame, it comes with a dual-motor system for faster rotation and a Sony IMX 307 Starlight lens module with 20x optical zoom.
+Because of the larger frame, it comes with a faster rotation of a dual-motor system and a Sony IMX 307 Starlight lens module with 20x optical zoom.

 The IMX 307 is designed to take bright and full-color shots in dark environments.
 This, paired with the 20x optical zoom, makes this a powerful outdoor PTZ camera.

 - 800ft range day

 The SV3C 3MP HD outdoor PTZ IP camera came in as a nice mid-range security camera in terms of both pricing and controls.

 This product comes with a 5x optical zoom and night vision lens for clear monitoring in dark, low light, and daylight environments.